-The best defense against colorectal cancer is regular colonoscopy screening.
-The American Cancer Society recommends routine colorectal screening beginning at age 50, earlier for people at higher risks (such a as family history of colon cancer or colon polyps).
+The best defense against colorectal cancer is a regular colonoscopy screening.
+The American Cancer Society recommends routine screenings beginning at age 50, earlier for people at higher risks (such a as family history of colon cancer or colon polyps).
 Because the screening allows the gastroenterologist direct visual examination of the inside of the entire colon, a colonoscopy is considered the “gold standard” screening method.
 Also, any precancerous polyps found during the screening can be removed during the procedure, preventing their progression to colorectal cancer.

-Why Do I Need Colonoscopy Screening?
+Why Do I Need a Colonoscopy Screening?

 - You're 50 years of age or older.
 After the age of 50, men and women both see an increased risk of colon cancer, even with no other risk factors.